-Tumor evaluations will be assessed locally and response (Complete Response (CR) or Partial Response (PR)) will be determined according to RECIST guidelines, Version 1.1.
-In both treatment arms, tumor assessments will be conducted at screening, every 42 days (-3/+7 days) (starting from Day 1 Cycle 1) until disease progression (even if treatment has been discontinued), withdrawal of consent, lost to follow-up, death or if clinically indicated while on treatment.
+Tumor evaluations will be assessed locally and response (Complete Response [CR] or Partial Response [PR]) will be determined according to RECIST guidelines, Version 1.1.
+In both treatment arms, tumor assessments will be conducted at screening and every 42 days (-3/+7 days) (starting from Day 1 Cycle 1) until disease progression, withdrawal of consent, lost to follow-up, death, or if clinically indicated while on treatment.